Selling a Home in the Orlando Area?

 - Make adjustments for the differences.
 Adjustments should not be made for minor items like carpet, paint, and other maintenance items.
 Normally adjustments are made for pools, additional rooms, like, bathrooms, garage spaces, bonus rooms, etc.

-Based on the market analysis and pricing that was established above, we will then agree to the best approach that will allow us to reach your selling goals and meet your desired sale date.
+Based on the market analysis and pricing established above, we will agree to the final points necessary to reach your selling goals and meet your desired sale date.

 Preparing Your Home for Sale

 When preparing your home for sale, you should look at your home from the potential buyer’s perspective.
 When the buyer drives into your driveway, what will they see?
 When they walk up to the front door, what will they see there?
-Then, when they walk into the house, what will they see there and beyond?
-You should consider each step that a buyer may take as they view your home.
-How does your home compare to the other homes they will view?
+When they walk into the house, what will they see there and beyond?
+You should consider each step that a prospective buyer may take as they view your home.
+How does your home compare to the other homes they will see?

 - Create “Curb Appeal” – Front Entrance & Lawn